 Defaulting on federal student loans can be a frightening experience.
-The repercussions, such as persistent collection calls, wage garnishments, and tax withholding, can have serious consequences.
+Persistent collection calls, wage garnishments, and tax withholding, can have serious consequences.

-While the payment pause provided relief for borrowers with defaulted student loans, it is important to note that this temporary reprieve is concluding soon.
+Although the COVID-19 payment pause provided relief for borrowers with defaulted student loans that reprieve has come to an end.

-However, there is good news: the Fresh Start program offers a long-term solution by pulling the loans out of default and providing affordable payments.
-According to the Department of Education, around half of Fresh Start participants qualify for monthly payments as low as $0.
+However, there is good news: the Fresh Start program offers a long-term solution.
+This program helps borrowers pull their loans out of default and provides affordable payments.
+According to the Department of Education, half of Fresh Start participants qualify for monthly payments as low as $0.

 What is Fresh Start?